ywarezk/nz-range-slider/README.md

-Cordova plugin for native range slider selection.
+Cordova plugin for native range slider selection and native slider selection.
-This alows us to place a native range slider component in our hybrid app.
+This alows us to place a native range slider component in our hybrid app, or if we want a regular UISlider.
 The native component is based on NMRangeSlider: https://github.com/muZZkat/NMRangeSlider Feel free to contribute to this project and help expend this plugin with more features.
 You can find detailed information about how I created this plugin in this link: http://blog.nerdeez.com/?p=142